Mr-Coxall/makecode-arcade-turtle-logo-hello_world/README.md

 ## Step 4
 **Turtle Logo - "Hello, World!"**

 Next you will need to create your turtle.
-To do this you will use the ``set myTurtle to turtle of sprite ▢ of kind Player`` block and place it inside the ``on start`` block.
+To do this you will use the ⇢``set myTurtle to turtle of sprite ▢ of kind Player``⇠ block and place it inside the ⇢``on start``⇠ block.
 Each new turtle object in your program will need one of these.
-This creates the turtle object and gives it a name - or more technically a [variable](https://tinyurl.com/95n35y8w), that you can use as a reference in your program.
+This creates the turtle object and gives it a name, or more technically a [variable](https://tinyurl.com/95n35y8w), that you can use as a reference in your program.
 ```blocks
     let myTurtle = turtle.fromSprite(sprites.create(img`
         . . . . . . . . . . . . . . . .